SpectraL519/cpp-gl/docs/gl/quick_start.md

 ### Understanding the Code

 - **Traits (`gl::list_graph_traits`):** CPP-GL relies heavily on template abstraction.
 Instead of passing multiple arguments to the `gl::graph` constructor, you pass a single *Traits* struct as its template parameter.
-This strictly dictates whether the graph uses an adjacency list or matrix, if it is directed, what custom properties (like `gl::weight_property`) exist on its elements and what id type is used for its elements.
+This strictly dictates whether the graph uses an adjacency list or matrix, if it is directed, what custom properties (like `gl::weight_property`) exist on its elements and what ID type is used for its elements, and its API validation policy (defaulting to safe, strict bounds-checking).

 - **Property Access (`->weight`):** Adding an edge returns a descriptor handle.
 You access the specific payload fields associated with that edge by using the overloaded `->` operator, ensuring highly performant and type-safe data manipulation.